skylar2k/documentation/docs/Windows/Packaging/Configuring Virtual Machines.md

 	```
 ### Autopilot VM
 Gather the HWID and other information needed during OOBE and register them in your Autopilot devices.
 Getting the required information can be done by pressing ++ctrl+shift+d++ during OOBE, this opens the diagnostic menu where you can export autopilot logs congaing the one CSV file you need.

+The Autopilot VMs should be reset for testing new packages, for this you can use the Company Portal to reset the device.